nbrugger-tgm/JSimpage/docs/Usage.md

 //but pages ending with side (eg. example.com/side/user/brugger/side/)
 //will redirect the users to the home page config.homeurl = "side/";
-//This can only be used at one host but it is save tha config.homeurl = "http://example.com/side";
+//This can only be used at one host but you can be shure that it works as expected config.homeurl = "http://example.com/side";
 ````
 ### Creating a Page